-Personal Liability Notices are used by HMRC to recoup a company’s unpaid National Insurance Contribution liabilities from officers of the company who are culpable for the company’s non-payment.
+Personal Liability Notices are used by HMRC to recoup a company’s unpaid National Insurance Contribution liabilities from officers of the company who are culpable for the company’s non-payment of tax.
 How HMRC will calculate the sum demanded under a Personal Liability Notice from any one individual officer will depend on some factors.

 What’s In a Personal Liability Notice?

 - The amount of those National Insurance Contributions for which that officer is being held personally liable;

 - the amount of penalties and interest about the unpaid contributions for which they are also liable;

 - the statutory interest that will apply to the debt from the date of the Personal Liability Notice’s issue.